Michael1075/MineSweeper/README.md

 *Let computer play MineSweeper automatically*

+You may run `python autosweeper.py` and follow the instructions.
+Games played can be recorded as json files and saved in `game_savings` folder, and these files can be read and displayed in the future.
+The `numpy` package is no longer necessary, so using pypy to run `autosweeper.py` is allowed.

 Still updating.
 The algorithm will be updated.
 C++ version hasn't yet been completed.
-PyPy version may be added later.

 By the way, this is my first project that contains C++.

 ## License